 - a.
-Include symbols for Lyttelton Port and the inland ports.

-- b.
-Identify National Grid assets.

-- c.
-Change legend to 'Key constraint areas'
+Include symbols for Lyttelton Port and the inland ports. - b.
+Identify National Grid assets. - c.
+Change legend to 'Key constraint areas' - d.
+Ensure it includes all the layers on Maps 7, 9 and 10

 Note: Changes to other maps will result in consequential changes to Map 5 as this is a 'heat' map combining other maps in the draft Spatial Plan.